hhobson/epc-data-import/README.md

   --parameters certtype=<certificate type [domestic|non-domestic|display]>
 ```
 Default `certtype` parameter is `domestic`, so only need to include if want to run non-domestic or display.

+## Issues
+AWS Batch can take some time to spin up an EC2 instance